-Funding from the Maryland Department of Transportation Port Administration supports a stocking project for larval and juvenile American shad and hickory shad in the Patapsco River.
-This is a multi-year restoration effort managed by the Hatcheries Division.
-The project is complementary to ongoing restoration work in the river conducted by the department's Fish Passage Program, the Maryland Biological Stream Survey, American Rivers and the U.S. Fish and Wildlife Service.
-All of these groups are working together to support ecological restoration of the Patapsco River.
-The stocking project includes fish culture, stocking and assessment of historically important migratory species.
-In 2017, the project stocked 300,000 American Shad and 837,000 Hickory Shad into the Patapsco River.
+From 2013-2017, funding from the Maryland Department of Transportation Port Administration supported a stocking project for larval and juvenile American Shad and Hickory Shad into the Patapsco River.
+This was a multi-year restoration effort managed by the Fish Health and Hatcheries Program.
+The project was complementary to ongoing restoration work conducted by the department's Fish Passage Program, the Maryland Biological Stream Survey, American Rivers and the U.S. Fish and Wildlife Service.
+All of these groups worked together to support ecological restoration of the Patapsco River.
+Currently, the U.S. Fish and Wildlife Service’s Wildlife and Sport Fish Restoration Program funds the restoration efforts on the Patapsco River.
+The Patapsco River restoration project will add angling opportunities for the local community by re-establishing anadromous species such as American Shad and Hickory Shad to the Patapsco River.

-The 2017, restoration biologists collected, tagged and released three male and one female Atlantic sturgeon in Marshyhope Creek, a tributary to the Nanticoke River.
-This brings the project total to 24 tagged fish.
-Captured fish were marked with a T-bar tag, passive integrated transponder tag and acoustic transmitter, and tissue was taken for DNA analysis.
+In 2019, restoration biologists collected, tagged and released three Atlantic Sturgeon from Marshyhope Creek, which is a tributary to the Nanticoke River.
+This brings the project total to 29 tagged Atlantic Sturgeon.
+Captured fish were marked with a T-bar tag, a passive integrated transponder and an acoustic transmitter (VEMCO), and tissue was collected for DNA analysis.
 The VEMCO acoustic transmitter is placed in the body cavity while the fish is under sedation.
 The transmitter allows the fish to be detected by any researcher using compatible detection gear anywhere in the world.
 As a member of the Atlantic Cooperative Telemetry Network, the Maryland Department of Natural Resources can detect and identify any VEMCO tagged fish or mammal that travels within range of our receivers.
-The research is conducted under National Marine Fisheries Service permit No. 16547-01.
-In 2017 project staff continued to monitor receivers in the Choptank River, Pocomoke River, Nanticoke River and Marshyhope Creek.
+The research is conducted under National Marine Fisheries Service permit No. 20314.
+In 2019 project staff continued to monitor acoustic receivers in the Choptank River, Pocomoke River, Nanticoke River and Marshyhope Creek.

-In 2017, Albert Powell Hatchery and Bear Creek Hatchery both received an "A" classification rating for fish health from the U.S. Fish and Wildlife Service Northeast Fishery Center Fish Health Laboratory.
-This rating is granted only after a facility tests pathogen-free for three consecutive years.
-This is important for the program, which has committed to strict biosecurity and fish health protocols the past nine years.
+In 2019, Albert Powell Hatchery and Bear Creek Hatchery both tested pathogen-free for fish health from the U.S. Fish and Wildlife Service Northeast Fishery Center Fish Health Laboratory.

 580 Taylor Ave., Annapolis MD 21401